Dmitrijv/fend19-backend-project/README.md

 ### Deleting a post

 Blog posts can be deleted from the admin page by pressing the corresponding Delete button.
-This will trigger a JavaScript function that sends an asynchronous POST request to a php script.
-If HTTP request returns status is OK the deleted blog post row is removed from the admin panel and the total number of posts in the database is decremented.
+This will trigger a JavaScript function that sends an asynchronous POST request to a PHP script.
+If HTTP request returns a successful status code **200**, the deleted blog post row is removed from the admin panel and the total number of posts in the database is decremented.

 ```js
 deleteBlogPost: function(event) {